 Every time a doctor performs an operation he or she causes what is known as surgical trauma.
-This may be very minimal as is the case for a curettage or more extensive like, for example, an open surgery to remove ovarian cancer.
+This may be very minimal as is the case for a curettage of the uterine cavity or more extensive, for example in the case of open surgery (laparotomy) to remove ovarian cancer.

 Every time there is indication for an operation it's because the benefits from the procedure outweigh the negative aspect of surgical trauma.

-Minimally invasive surgery involves both doing traditional operations in ways that reduce the aggression to the body as well as doing new procedures which didn't exist before recent technological advances.
+Minimally invasive surgery involves both doing traditional operations in ways that reduce the aggression to the body as well as performing new procedures which didn't exist before recent technological advances.

 By reducing surgical trauma through minimally invasive techniques we expect to achieve: